 Quantifying integrity of neuronal networks

-High-content analysis provides a quantitative method to determine effects of positive and negative factors on neurite outgrowth. iPSC-derived neurons were allowed to form neuronal networks in 96- or 384-well plates for 3-5 days and then were challenged with toxic compounds for 48-72 hours.
+High-content analysis provides a quantitative method to determine effects of positive and negative factors on neurite outgrowth (Figure 1). iPSC-derived neurons were allowed to form neuronal networks in 96- or 384-well plates for 3–5 days and then were challenged with toxic compounds for 48–72 hours.
 Neuronal networks were visualized with labeled antibodies against ß-tubulin on the ImageXpress® Micro System.
-Image analysis was performed using the Neurite Outgrowth module in MetaXpress® Image Analysis Software, and data was analyzed using AcuityXpress™ High Content Data Analysis Software.
+Image analysis was performed using the Neurite Outgrowth Application Module in MetaXpress® High-Content Image Acquisition & Analysis Software, and data was analyzed using AcuityXpress™ High-Content Informatics Software.

 Evaluating mitochondrial membrane potential

-Mitochondrial depolarization has been shown to be an early sign of hypoxic damage or cell toxicity, and mitochondria membrane potential can be monitored using JC-10 dye.
+Mitochondrial depolarization has been shown to be an early sign of hypoxic damage or cell toxicity, and mitochondria membrane potential can be monitored using JC-10 dye (Figure 2).
 In healthy cells, JC-10 accumulates in mitochondria as orange J-aggregates.
 As the inner membrane potential is lost, the monomeric form of JC-10 is released into the cytoplasm where it fluoresces green.